Need to know / Japan

 Before you start planning your adventure, it’s important to understand how working in Japan works.
 From visa requirements and finding jobs in Japan to understanding workplace culture and the pros and cons of living there, here’s what you need to know before getting started.

-Another option is to apply with employers who regularly recruit international staff.
+We know the employers who regularly recruit international staff.
 These companies often offer flexible roles, including part-time, full-time, and short-term contracts that suit travellers on working holiday visas.
-As with any overseas job search, it’s important to research employers carefully and make sure the opportunities you apply for are legitimate and reputable.
-Always check with our team in Tokyo to make sure that you’re doing all the right research.
+If you want to do independent research via job sites, always check with World Unite to make sure the employers are legitimate and reputable.

 Into skiing?
 We work with the Japanese ski resorts of Niseko, Rusutsu and Furano to hook you up with a 3-4 month ski season job before you've even left Canada.
 This could be a great way to start your Japan adventure with the reassurance of having a job and a network of other travellers waiting for you when you arrive.